gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Managed types should contain DSL friendly overloads, but not extensibility mechanisms (i.e. don't mixin convention mapping etc.)
 - Rule source plugins are instantiated once per JVM
 - Should replace use of weak reference based class caches to strong reference and forcefully evict when we dump classloaders (much simpler code and fewer objects)
+- `DefaultProjectLocator` and `DefaultProjectAccessListener` (used by project dependencies) force realisation of complete task container

 ## DSL